Yu-amd/GenAI_Playground/README.md

 ## AIM (AMD Inference Microservice) Assets

 The AIM (AMD Inference Microservice) system provides tools for managing AI model serving recipes, validation workflows, and integration with external model repositories.

+> 📖 **For a comprehensive overview of AIM and AIM recipes, see [AIM_OVERVIEW.md](AIM_OVERVIEW.md)**

 Below are the key assets and how to use them:

 ### 1. AIM Recipe Schema
 - **Location:** `src/aim/aim_recipe_schema.json`